Directive on Payments

 • A.2.2.2.4Obtaining a release, as required, from the claimant in consideration of payment.

-• A.2.2.3Departmental managers with delegated authority to make payments for claims against the Crown and ex gratia payments are responsible for the following:
+• A.2.2.3Departmental managers with delegated authority to make payments for claims against the Crown, ex gratia payments, or honorariums and gifts to First Nations, Inuit or Métis recipients are responsible for the following:

-• A.2.2.3.1In consultation with the CFO where appropriate, deciding whether to make a payment for a claim against the Crown or ex gratia payments of $2,000 or less, and ensuring that:
+• A.2.2.3.1In consultation with the CFO where appropriate, deciding whether to make a payment for a claim against the Crown, an ex gratia payment of $2,000 or less, an honorarium to a First Nations, Inuit or Métis recipient of $2,000 or less, or a gift to a First Nations, Inuit or Métis recipient of $500 or less, and ensuring that:

 • A.2.2.3.1.1Reasonable efforts are made to verify that the intended payments are being made only when they are (i) not covered by other authorities, governing instruments, policies or other possible sources of compensation (e.g., statutory or regulatory schemes) or (ii) not filling perceived gaps or compensating for the apparent limitations in the items listed in (i);